adrita23/Machine-Learning-Assignments/README.md

 # Machine-Learning_Assignment1

-This is part of my coursework where I have worked with classification with KNN Algorithm.
+This is part of my coursework where I have worked with KNN Algorithm and Linear Percepteron.